Birack Bracket Quivers and Framed Links: Birack Bracket Quivers

 The isomorphism class of $\mathcal{BRQ}_{X,S}^{\beta}$ is an invariant of framed oriented knot and links and can thus be used to distinguish framed oriented knots and links.
 Since these quivers become complex quite quickly, it is also useful to extract some simpler invariants via decategorification.

 \begin{definition} Given a finite birack $X$, a framed knot $K$ and a birack bracket $\beta$ with coefficients in a commutative unital ring $R$ and $S\subset \mathrm{Hom}(X,X)$ a set of endomorphisms of $X$.
 Then the birack bracket quiver $\mathcal{BRQ}_{X,S}^{\beta} (K)$ has vertex set $V$ and edge set $E$.
-Let $P$ the set of maximal non-repeating paths in the quiver.
+Let $P$ the set of maximal non-repeating paths (i.e., ordered sequences of edges with each edge terminating at the initial vertex of the next edge such that no edge is included more than once and such that the path is not a sub-path of any other path) in the quiver.
 We then decategorify this birack bracket quiver $\mathcal{BRQ}_{X,S}^{\beta} (K )$ to obtain the \textit{birack bracket in-degree polynomial}

 the \textit{birack bracket two-variable polynomial}

 where $s(e)$ and $t(e)$ represent the source and tail of edge $e \in E$, and the \textit{birack bracket maximal path polynomial}

 where $v\in p$ means $v$ is a vertex in the path $p$ and $|p|$ is the length of the path $p$. \end{definition}